treeoftenere/Interactivity/README.md

 git clone https://github.com/treeoftenere/Tenere.git
 ```

 To get data from the Muse, we first use the Lab Streaming Layer library (previously installed, https://github.com/sccn/labstreaminglayer) to connect to the Muse over Bluetooth LE.
 We then have a script that reads the streaming messages from LSL and then converts them to a format appropriate for OSC (http://opensoundcontrol.org/).
-The `liblo` python package then takes care of streaming those newly processing sensor stream in OSC format to our show computer running LXStudio.
+The `liblo` python package then takes care of streaming this newly processing sensor stream in OSC format to our show computer running LXStudio.

 To test, let's clone this repository and launch our sensor processing pipeline (a big shout-out to @brainwaves for creating this):
 ```